-At Winchester Road Methodist Church in Highams Park, Tooley Foster had the challenge of creating an extension to link buildings that were not only on different levels but were from different eras.
+At Winchester Road Methodist Church in Highams Park, we had the challenge of creating a new extension that could link two buildings, which were not only on different levels but were from very different eras.

-Gerald Curtis, (Practice Partner at the time) for the project, said: “We used glass so that openness and transparency is retained and to make sure that the new structure is less intrusive, visually compatible and subservient to the Edwardian Church.”
+Gerald Curtis, (Then Practice Partner for the project), said: “We used glass so that openness and transparency is retained and to make sure that the new structure is less intrusive, visually compatible and subservient to the Edwardian Church.”

-Refurbishment of the existing toilets, kitchen and heating system were carried out at the same time as the extension.
+The design and works also included the refurbishment of the existing toilets, kitchen and heating system, all of which were carried out at the same time as the extension.